 The adapter cable may be used only with a KX3 transceiver.
-If you have any other transceiver or a KX3 without the adapter cable turn to Basic Operation with any Transceiver on page 22.
+If you have a Yaesu FT-817 and the required interface cable, turn to Amplifier Connections using the FT-817 Interface Cable on page 14.
+If using the KXPA100 with any other transceiver or a KX3 without the adapter cable turn to Amplifier Connections for Basic Operation on page 16.